AUGMXNT/perfi/docs/design/COST-BASIS-disposal-review.md

 # Disposal Review

+## Status (2025)

+- The current costbasis implementation lives in `perfi/costbasis.py` and uses a `receipt` flag (`costbasis_lot.receipt`) rather than the older `no_disposal` naming used in these notes.
+- Line numbers and some details below refer to older versions of the code; treat this doc as historical context and debugging rationale.

 # Pre Mar 21 Behavior

 This is a review of our INCORRECT pre-Mar 21 “disposal” handling and how to fix it.